gregorycrane/CrosbySchaeffer2.0/chaps/lesson14.md

-* Masculine and feminine are alike in form.
+note1: Masculine and feminine are alike in form.
 See paradigm (§510, 6).
 Compare Latin omnis.

+note 2: